 The Department of Food Science and Human Nutrition is jointly administered by the College of Agriculture and Natural Resources and the College of Natural Science and offers majors in the following areas:

-Food Science (B.S., M.S., Ph.D.), a multi-disciplinary science which applies chemistry, biochemistry, microbiology, physics, engineering, nutrition, toxicology, and other basic and applied sciences to problems related to the production, preservation, processing, distribution, evaluation, safety and utilization of food.
-The bachelor’s degree is nationally recognized by the Institute of Food Technologists and includes concentrations in Basic Food Science, Food Business and Industry, Food Biotechnology, Food Chemistry, Food Safety, or Food Packaging.
-The department also offers a Specialization in Food Processing and Technology, for those interested in the food industry outside the realm of traditional food science, and a Minor in Beverage Science and Technology, designed to provide students with fundamental knowledge of the production of fermented beverages.
+Food Science (B.S., M.S., Ph.D.), a multi-disciplinary science which applies chemistry, biochemistry, microbiology, physics, engineering, nutrition, toxicology, and other basic and applied sciences to problems related to the production, preservation, processing, distribution, evaluation, and the safety and utilization of food.
+The bachelor’s degree is nationally recognized by the Institute of Food Technologists and includes concentrations in Basic Food Science, Food Business and Industry, Food Packaging, or Food Technology.
+The department also offers a Minor in Food Processing and Technology, for those interested in the food industry outside the realm of traditional food science, and a Minor in Beverage Science and Technology, designed to provide students with fundamental knowledge of the production of fermented beverages.
 Graduate students in food science carry out research in food safety and toxicology or food processing and quality enhancement.

 A brief account of the study of human nutrition and foods may be found in Home Economics to Human Ecology: 100 Years at Michigan State University (Margaret Bubolz, 1996).
 The program has a long and distinguished history and MSU has been a leader in the field since its inception.
 When the women's course was established in 1896, the study of foods was an integral component and included nutrition values, preparation, and food for the sick, children, and adults.
 As early as 1918, Hilda Faust in the Division of Home Economics was conducting food/nutrition research via her investigations into food chemistry and other problems.
 In 1922 Assistant Professor Dr. Marie Dye organized Research and Graduate Study in Nutrition.
 By the time the Home Economics (Human Ecology) Building opened in 1924, there were already three food laboratories and three nutrition laboratories.
 In that same year, an innovative collaboration with Lansing's Sparrow Hospital led to the offering of a bachelor's degree in home economics with a major in foods and nutrition and a diploma in nursing.
-The first Masters degrees in Nutrition were granted in 1927.
+The first master’s degrees in Nutrition were granted in 1927.
 By the time MSU reached its centennial year in 1955, the Foods and Nutrition Research undergraduate curriculum was well established.

 The Department of Food Science was founded in 1959.
 Comprised of faculty from the departments of Agricultural Engineering, Horticulture, Dairy Science, Animal Husbandry and Poultry Science, the Department was administered by the College of Agriculture.
 In 1970 the Department of Food Science merged with the College of Human Ecology's Department of Human Nutrition and Foods (formerly, the Department of Foods and Nutrition, College of Home Economics) to form what is known today as the Department of Food Science and Human Nutrition.
 Shortly thereafter, the nutrition laboratories were moved to the Food Science Building (now called G. Malcolm Trout Food Science and Human Nutrition Building).
 For many years the Department was jointly administered by the College of Human Ecology and the College of Agriculture and Natural Resources; it is now officially part of the latter college, and the Nutritional Science faculty and Human Nutrition graduate program are affiliated with the College of Natural Science.